Dubai Landmarks - 25 Famous Landmarks in Dubai

 The Dubai Fountain is the largest performance water fountain in the world, and watching the light show will definitely make your Dubai trip that much sweeter.

-☂️ Experience the Dubai Fountain with a tour
+☂️ Explore the Dubai Fountain on a tour

 Dubai Museum